-EDI integration refers to the connection between an EDI system and a back office accounts, warehouse or ERP system.
+EDI integration or integrated EDI refers to the connection between an EDI system and a back office accounts, warehouse or ERP system.
 It allows the automated exchange of data thereby removing the need for the manual re-keying of messages, such as orders, invoices, credit notes and ASN’s.

 EDI integration is key to maximising the benefits of EDI as it eliminates the manual data entry otherwise required to move data back and forth between your EDI and back office system.

 By managing all your trading partner transactions from your ERP system you can gain real time visibility over your trading partner messages, rather than having to log into individual web portals

 - Remove manual processes from your supply chain

 Automate the flow of messages between your ERP and EDI solution, enabling you to redeploy valuable resource into more strategic areas of the business, whilst removing erroneous data caused by human error.

 - Improve customer service

 Underpin your message automation with stringent business rules and advanced error checking to improve message accuracy and ensure you never miss a trading deadline.